i05nagai/memorandum/language/english_speaking.md

     * be flat/dead
         * I think the battery is dead/flat
         * I left car lights on all night and now the battery is flat
+    * be low
+    * change/replace the battery
+    * charge/recharge a battery
+    * use batteries
+    * put a battery in
+    * take a battery out
+    * a battery charger
+    * battery power
+        * you can plug your laptop in or use it on battery power
+    * battery life
+        * my old phone had a longer battery life
+    * battery powered/operated
+    * battery's capacity
+        * the amount of electric charge it can deliver the rate voltage
+        * Available capacity of all batteries drops with decreasing temperature
 * It's hard to tell between the two
 * die
     * Twelve people died in the accidend